GRIDSystemSAS/GS.GRID/README.md

  Multi-Server  - MQTT broker, KissB enabled and more !

 # What is it
 GRID Server is a multi-purpose, bus oriented, lightweight, industrial improved, server.
+It can work as a standalone server for presenting binary and Python service easely.

 It is written in Pascal Object, currently compatible in delphi and FPC (Delphi post Unicode (2009+), FPC 3.04 (Arm) and FPC 3.3+ (Desktop class OS))

+# Binaries
+Binaries for Windows (intel 32/64), Linux (intel 64, Arm32) is available in [releases tab](https://github.com/GRIDSystemSAS/GS.GRID/releases)

 # Articles
 - 20190924 : [Grid Server as middlewhare for raspberry](https://grids.systems/2019/09/24/delphi-gridserver-and-raspberrys-sense-hat/)